The best things in life always come from quality relationships with other people.

 After something happens that triggers a positive thought, you can try waiting a day or even a week later to demonstrate that you are still thinking about whatever your comment is about.
 This eliminates the possibility of your compliment being construed as just obligation.

-Positive Alacrity is the skill of consistently delivering micro-moments that have a profoundly uplifting impact on those we interact with.
+Positive Alacrity is the skill of consistently delivering micro-moments that have a profoundly uplifting impact on those we interact with when building relationships.

 It all comes down to one simple habit: when you think something positive, voice it!